Ashley0909/Recover_FedAssets/README.md

 ##### dataset.py

-Calls the functions in **mixbackdoor.py** and allocate training, validation and test datasets
+First calls the function in **dataset_preparation.py** to partition the data into training, validation and test datasets.
+Then calls the functions in **mixbackdoor.py** to poison the data accordingly

 ##### dataset_preparation.py